Autodesk/sydevs/getting_started/part01.md

 This is the project we will use for the Getting Started tutorial.
 When you begin other projects, choose different names for the project folder (`sydevs_examples`) and the folder that will contain reusable code (`examples`).
 In other projects, your first simulation will not be called `setting_up`, so change this folder name as well.
 Other names can also be changed.
 For example, you might prefer your compiled data to go in a folder named `build` instead of `bin`.

-Now download and extract a SyDEVS release from [github.com/Autodesk/sydevs/releases](https://github.com/Autodesk/sydevs/releases).
-Shorten the name of the extracted folder so that it contains only the word `sydevs` followed by the version number.
-Then place the `SyDEVS-v[...]` folder into the `external` folder of your project.
+Now download and extract a SyDEVS release from [github.com/Autodesk/sydevs/releases](https://github.com/Autodesk/sydevs/releases) (version 0.4.1 or later).
+In the extracted archive should be folder with a name similar to `sydevs-v0.4.1` (the version number may be different).
+Copy this folder into `external` folder of your project.

-The resulting directory structure should be as follows (except possibly with a different version number in the `sydevs-v0.4` folder name).
+The resulting directory structure should be as follows (except possibly with a different version number in the `sydevs-v0.4.1` folder name).
 The `core`, `systems` and `time` folders should each contain a number of header files, and the `lib` folder should contain several pre-compiled libraries.
 ```
 sydevs_examples/
     bin/
     external/
-        sydevs-v0.4/
+        sydevs-v0.4.1/
             include/
                 sydevs/
                     core/